 A: Yes, you may be eligible to transfer up to 20 hours into the MSW program depending on the grades you earned in those courses.

 Q: What about transferring credits from a non-social work master’s program?

 A: You may be eligible to transfer up to 12 credit hours for courses in which you earned a “B” or better.
 These would count toward electives in the MSW program.
 Occasionally a course taken in a non-social work master’s degree program may substitute for a required course.
 These decisions will be made at the first advising appointment.

-A: If you GPA is lower than 3.0, you may apply for the program.
-However, you must indicate why your GPA is low, and why you think you are now prepared for graduate studies.
-The Admissions Committee may deny admission, or delay considering your application.
+A: If your GPA is lower than 3.0, but above 2.5, you may apply for the program.
+The Admissions Committee occasionally admits strong applicants with a lower GPA, however you must indicate why your GPA is low and why you think you are now prepared for graduate studies.
+The Committee may deny admission or delay considering your application.
 It may also recommend that you take additional advanced senior level classes in the social sciences (undergraduate students), or one or two courses as a non-degree graduate student (for prospective students with a bachelor’s degree -- see Graduate School webpage) to demonstrate that you can handle graduate level studies.
 Students with a low undergraduate GPA may also consider inquiring at their university about ways to modify undergraduate grades in order to increase an undergraduate GPA.
 Positive references from former or current instructors may also be helpful.

 Q: What about financial aid?

 A: There are several opportunities for financial aid for MSW students.
 See the Graduate School website for more information on scholarships.
 Additional scholarship and grant opportunities are available through the Office of Financial Aid.
 The School of Social Work also awards several Graduate Teaching Assistantships (GTAs) to outstanding full-time students.
 Applications for GTAs accompany letters of acceptance into the MSW program and can be found on the Graduate School website.